grypyrg/percona-toolkit-plugin-tungsten-replicator/README.rst

 As I was adding this functionality, I also added the ``--plugin`` option to ``pt-table-checksum``.
 This was released in Percona Toolkit 2.2.8 (http://www.mysqlperformanceblog.com/2014/06/04/percona-toolkit-2-2-8-now-available/).

-With these additions, I spent some time writing a plugin that allows the Percona Toolkit tools to use Tungsten Replicator to check for slave lag.
+With these additions, I spent some time writing a plugin that allows the Percona Toolkit tools to use Tungsten Replicator to check for slave lag, you can find the code at https://github.com/grypyrg/percona-toolkit-plugin-tungsten-replicator

 Requirements
 ------------

-The plugin uses the perl JSON::XS module (perl-JSON-XS, http://search.cpan.org/dist/JSON-XS/XS.pm), make sure it's available or the plugin will not work.
+The plugin uses the perl JSON::XS module (``perl-JSON-XS`` rpm package, http://search.cpan.org/dist/JSON-XS/XS.pm), make sure it's available or the plugin will not work.

 Preparation